Terms & Definitions

 - Your municipal government can establish an electricity aggregation and, with that program, the City can select an electricity supplier for you, as with the Newton Power Choice program.
 In this case, Eversource only delivers electricity to you.

-“Green” electricity – Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind.
+Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind.
+Renewable energy sources to not create air pollution or emit the gases that cause climate change.